GoogleChrome/web.dev/src/site/content/en/blog/preconnect-and-dns-prefetch/index.md

 Preconnecting is only effective for domains other than the origin domain, so you shouldn't use it for your site.

 {% Aside 'caution' %}
-Only preconnect to critical domains you will use soon because if the connection isn't used within 10 seconds, the browser closes it.
-Unnecessary preconnecting can delay other important resources, so limit the number of preconnected domains and [test the impact it makes](https://andydavies.me/blog/2019/08/07/experimenting-with-link-rel-equals-preconnect-using-custom-script-injection-in-webpagetest/).
+Only preconnect to critical domains you will use soon because the browser closes any connection that isn't used within 10 seconds.
+Unnecessary preconnecting can delay other important resources, so limit the number of preconnected domains and [test the impact preconnecting makes](https://andydavies.me/blog/2019/08/07/experimenting-with-link-rel-equals-preconnect-using-custom-script-injection-in-webpagetest/).
 {% endAside %}

 You can also initiate a preconnect via the [`Link` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link):